thrackle-io/rules-engine/docs/userGuides/Architecture/Client/Application/APPLICATION-MANAGER.md

         ├── it should call confirmOwner() on riskScores data contract ├── it should call confirmOwner() on tags data contract ├── it should call confirmOwner() on pauseRules data contract
-        └── if all getDataAddress functions and all confirm owner functions succed └── it should emit {AD1467_DataContractsMigrated} event
+        └── when all getDataAddress functions and all confirm owner functions succeed └── it should emit {AD1467_DataContractsMigrated} event
 ```
 This function can only be called by the App Admin.